How a Quick Eye Exam Can Detect Diabetic Retinopathy

 As the need for better patient care continues to grow, healthcare providers will need to implement new processes that close patient care gaps and ensure equity across patient populations.
 The best way primary care providers can do this is by implementing the IRIS Solution into their patient care strategies.

-With IRIS, retinal images are uploaded to the IRIS Reading Center (IRC), where remote physicians across the country look for signs of diabetic retinopathy within both the original and enhanced fundus images.
+With IRIS, retinal images are uploaded to the IRIS Reading Center (IRC), where remote physicians across the country look for signs of diabetic retinopathy using both the original and enhanced fundus eye exam images.
 The results from the IRC are sent directly to the patient’s EHR record, making it easier for providers to see the patient’s results as soon as they come in.

 By implementing IRIS’s leading solution, healthcare providers can close patient care gaps with a quick eye exam and improve their HEDIS score.
 This helps gain more patients in the future, subsequently closing patient care gaps until vision loss in adults with diabetes is eradicated.
 To learn more about IRIS’s sight-saving mission, contact us, or schedule a demo to get in touch with a member of our team.